ashod1/Photo-z/README.md

 # Photo-z
-Predicting galaxy redshifts from their photometric data
+Predicting galaxy redshifts from their photometric data.
+I can't show any graphs because data is not public.